kurtmckee/listparser/docs/index.rst

 Welcome to listparser's documentation!
 ======================================

-listparser is a Python library that parses subscription lists (also called reading lists) and returns all of the feeds and subscription lists that it finds.
+listparser is a Python library that parses subscription lists (also called reading lists) and returns all of the feeds, subscription lists, and "opportunity" URLs that it finds.
 It currently supports OPML, RDF+FOAF, and the iGoogle exported settings format.

 Contents
 --------